typovrak/nixos-launchers/SECURITY.md

 # 🔐 Security Policy

+> "Given enough eyeballs, all bugs are shallow."
+> - Linus Torvalds

 ## 🛡️ Supported Versions

 The following versions of this project are currently supported with security updates :